jwshii/jwshii.github.io/index.md

 | Fall 2019   | [Introduction to Computer Science (6.0001/2)](https://sicp-s1.mit.edu/) | LA |
 | Spring 2019 | Introduction to Computer Science | LA |

+### Other

+In the summer of 2019, I was a junior staff member at the [Hampshire College Summer Studies in Mathematics](https://hcssim.org/), a program for high school students.
+I taught classes on topics such as group theory and linear algebra.